jianmin-chen/prancer/README.md

 ## Thoughts

-This is the most fucking detailed code I have written.
+* This is the most fucking detailed code I have written.
 More comments than LOC.
+* I have to package it to use relative imports?
+NPM sucks with dependencies but you don't have to deal with this at least.
+Python environments are seriously confusing (not their usage, but e.g. the fact that Python and Anaconda both provide environment support of their own).

-**Regarding optimization**: I think I might write a version in NumPy for the vectorization benefits and also to learn NumPy?
+* **Regarding optimization**: I think I might write a version in NumPy for the vectorization benefits and also to learn NumPy?
 Multithreading would also be something interesting to take a look at.

 ## Going through the book